lucrieffel/NYC_Restaurant_Recommendation_Algorithm/README.md

                 Restaurant Recommendations
 ```

-The architecture consists of two "towers" that process user and restaurant data separately, then performs two distinct but complementary tasks: rating prediction and similarity-based retrieval based on each tower's embeddings.
-The combined loss function with configurable weights balances both objectives to provide accurate and personalized restaurant recommendations.
+The architecture consists of two "towers" that process user and restaurant data separately, then performs two distinct but complementary tasks.
+The tasks are rating prediction and retrieval based on each tower's embeddings.
+The combined loss function with configurable weights balances both objectives with a weight of `model = YelpRecModel(rating_weight=0.3, retrieval_weight=0.7)` to provide accurate and personalized restaurant recommendations with a heavy weight on the retrieval task.

 ### Embedding Layer Architecture
 - Utilizes a two-tower model architecture with separate embedding spaces: